 - Add the ground chicken, breaking it apart gently with a wooden spoon.
 Cook until no longer pink, allowing the meat to take on a little color.
 Season lightly with sea salt and freshly ground pepper.

 - Pour in the tomatoes along with their juices.
+Add the stock.
 Stir well, scraping up any browned bits from the bottom of the pan.
 Lower the heat and let the sauce simmer gently, uncovered, for 30–40 minutes.
 Stir occasionally.

 - Taste and adjust the seasoning, adding a little extra salt, pepper, or chili flakes if you prefer a spicier flavor.